Take a trip Sardinia

 • Bosa

-Bosa is a charming place located in the province of Oristano.
+Bosa is a charming town located in the Province of Oristano.

-Only 2 km away is the modern seaside resort of Bosa Marina with a splendid beach combining rock and sand on both sides.
+Just 2 km away is the modern seaside resort of Bosa Marina, with a beautiful beach combining rocky stretches and sandy shores on either side.

 • Alghero